4d/4d-for-ios/docs/ProjectEditor-StructureSection.md

 > **NOTE**
 >
-> As soon as the admin performs an important maintenance operation, they shall alert 4D for iOS app users that a Full reload is required: Recover by tag / Restoration / Compaction
+> As soon as the admin performs an important maintenance operation, he shall alert 4D for iOS app users that a Full reload is required: Recover by tag / Restoration / Compaction